Seekatar/seekatar.github.io/_posts/2024-08-10-typical-pipeline.md

 1. [Creating a Dynamic Azure DevOps Pipeline]()
 1. [Azure DevOps Pipeline Tips, Tricks, Gotchas, and Headaches]()

-> [!NOTE]
-> I walk through the build and deploy process from the beginning, but I assume you are familiar with the basic application lifecycle concepts for containerized applications.
+> 💁 I walk through the build and deploy process from the beginning, but I assume you are familiar with the basic application lifecycle concepts for containerized applications.

 ## The Problem